Kiyangkongrejo

-Kiyangkongrejo (/id/) is a village in Kutoarjo, Purworejo, Central Java, Indonesia.
-It is located less than 5 kilometers away from Kutoarjo.
+Kiyangkongrejo (/id/) is a village in Kutoarjo district, Purworejo Regency, in the province of Central Java, Indonesia.

+Kiyangkongrejo is located approximately 68 kilometers east of the city of Yogyakarta.
+Notable sites in Kiyangkongrejo include the Masjid Al-Ikhlas Kiyangkongrejo, Masjid Al Dzkro, and the special education school Pondok Pesantren Al Kholash.

 Hamlets

 Based on its geographical location, Kiyangkongrejo is divided into three hamlets: